Click on the below links to access the Multi-Agency Referral Form for:

-The decision about future action will take account of the discussion with the referrer, consideration of information held in existing records and discussion with any other professionals or services as necessary (including the Police where a crime against a child may have been committed - see Section 9, Where there is or may be a Crime Committed).
+The decision about future action will take account of the discussion with the referrer, consideration of information held in existing records and discussion with any other practitioners or services as necessary (including the Police where a crime against a child may have been committed - see Section 9, Where there is or may be a Crime Committed).

 Within one working day of a referral being received the local authority social worker should make a decision about the type of response that is required.
 This will include determining whether:

 - The child requires immediate protection and urgent action is required;

 - The child is in need, and should be assessed under Section 17 of the Children Act 1989;